 Many patients feel a great deal of pressure to appear perfect.
 Abdominoplasty can improve your appearance and your quality of life.
 However, it is also a major surgery and is not suitable for everyone.
 If you are obese, consider if you have done all you could before surgery.
 This includes dieting and exercise.

 In November 2018, Medicare made several changes to their benefits scheme.
 As a result, many procedures that Medicare previously covered, were reduced reimbursement or have been removed from coverage altogether.

 Generally, Medicare does NOT cover the cost of cosmetic procedures, and some private health insurance will NOT cover it, either.
-However, if your abdominoplasty procedure is done for reconstructive reasons and you meet the specific criteria, part of your costs might be covered.
-You can discuss this with Dr Briggs for more information.
+However, if your abdominoplasty procedure is done for reconstructive reasons, part of your costs might be covered.
+You can discuss this with your specialist surgeon for more information.

 Medicare will provide a modest rebate if you satisfy the weight loss criteria.
 You will need to demonstrate:

 - That you have had significant weight loss, defined as 5 BMI points or more